aiskumo/hyde/about.md

 Hi there!
 I'm Aiswarya, a hearing impaired grad student.
 You can find me on [LinkedIn](https://www.linkedin.com/in/avinodku/)

 Have questions or suggestions?
-Feel free to email me at [aiswaryavinod92@gmail.com](aiswaryavinod92@gmail.com)
+Feel free to email me!

 Thanks for reading!